-Analyze the multimodal system to integrate plans to enhance people and freight's interregional and regional movement.
+Analyze the multimodal system to integrate plans to enhance the movement of people and freight at both interregional and regional levels.

-Conduct transportation corridor planning that accomplishes the following: 1). defines how a travel corridor is performing, 2). understand why a travel corridor is performing in its current/historical condition, and 3). recommend system management strategies to address issues and challenges within the context of a collaborative long-range planning vision and advance social equity and the state's climate goals.
+Conduct transportation corridor planning that accomplishes the following:

+- 1. Define how a travel corridor is performing. - 2.
+Understand why a travel corridor performs in its current/historical condition. - 3.
+Recommend system management strategies to address issues and challenges within a collaborative long-range planning vision and advance social equity and the State's climate goals.

-Incorporate Complete Streets in System Planning processes and products by addressing transportation needs, safety, and efficient access for all legal users of the system.
+Incorporate Complete Streets in System Planning processes and products by addressing the transportation needs, safety, and efficient access of all system users.